ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 ## VPN

 To work remotely, you will need to use the county VPN to access internal files and servers.
-The CCAO requires you to complete training before you can use the VPN.
+The CCAO requires you to complete security training before you can use the VPN.

 Within 1-2 days of your onboarding date, your county email should receive an email or emails about required security training.
 You will receive a second, separate email to enroll in Duo, which provides multi-factor authentication.
 For more information on the VPN, see the [Data Department wiki](https://github.com/ccao-data/wiki/blob/master/How-To/Setup-the-Cook-County-VPN.md).